khnh123/apache-python-server/README.md

          1. `pip install plotly`
 1. Restart Apache, then go to http://localhost:80/ and you should see a sample webpage

-Quick Start for Linux Ubuntu, either 32-bit or 64-bit -
+## Quick Start for Linux , either 32-bit or 64-bit

 Coming soon!

-Full installation for Linux Ubuntu, either 32-bit or 64-bit -
+## Full installation for Linux, either 32-bit or 64-bit

 Coming soon!